-This is a list of the OPIRG-Toronto action groups for the September 2016-August 2017 term.
-Please contact them if you are interested in getting involved with the work they do, or contact us at email@example.com if you have any questions.
+This is a list of the OPIRG-Toronto Action Groups as of September 2023.
+Please contact them if you are interested in getting involved with the work they do, or contact us at opirg.toronto(at)gmail.com if you have any questions.

 The Mining Injustice Solidarity Network (MISN) is a Toronto-based activist group that organizes to draw attention to and resist the negligent practices of Canadian mining companies, who comprise over 75% of mining businesses worldwide.
 In solidarity with affected communities and in response to their calls for support, we:

 Educate… the Canadian public on mining injustices in Canada and around the world.